AEADataEditor/aeadataeditor.github.io/_posts/2021-01-05-Answers-to-questions.md

 > (via email) It would be great to know more about best practice for papers based on administrative data that cannot be made available publicly.
 What are the AEAs recommendations – is there a planned “standard way” of doing things in this case?
 One way would be to require an independent review of national colleagues (eg in DK) to review the code and provide comments/run the analyses on their/similar data.

-Longish answer coming.
+Longish answer coming in the Fireside Chat.
 Short answer: we already do this on a regular basis (successful in the past year: Washington State data, Wisconsin state data, French customs data, Brazilian firm and worker admin data (3x), Swedish register data (2x), IRS tax data (2x), etc.) in more or less the way you describe it.
 That being said, we do not yet have a mechanism on soliciting / finding replicators - but are working on that.
 For now, that mechanism is called "my memory" and a database of data citations.

+> [Elizabeth Weber Handwerker](https://twitter.com/ElizWebHand/status/1346258970827218946) I'm a government economist, working with some data outside researchers can access only through an application process, and some data they can't access at all (Massachusetts QCEW, etc.).
+What do AEA requirements for data & code look like in each case?

+Answer coming live during Fireside Chat.
+Short answer: The same.

+See talk at the [University of Waterloo / Canadian Research Data Center](https://doi.org/10.5281/zenodo.4250890).
+I have also had talks with Census Bureau folks, and have ongoing private and public talks with institutions that have access to restricted-data.

+## Replicability and Reproducibility in Institutions

+> [@fibbyccino](https://twitter.com/fibbyccino/status/1346262249854275585) What would you recommend to an organisation looking to introduce internal replicability standards for code and data for the first time?

+Requires a longish answer (live), but is something I have been talking to various organizations about, see slides for my talk at [Brookings](https://doi.org/10.5281/zenodo.4311917) and [St. Louis Fed](https://doi.org/10.5281/zenodo.4281633) (also [video](https://research.stlouisfed.org/conferences/beyond-the-numbers/).